Contents

 Natural Light.

-Residences are becoming greener.
+Houses are ending up being greener.
 Conserving energy is a major cornerstone of residential LEED certification.
 LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into homes, reducing the amount of synthetic light needed in a house.
+Skylights bring totally free, clean, natural light into homes, lowering the amount of synthetic light needed in a house.

-Skylights can impact a home’s interior decoration like no other aspect, including an unforeseen punch in stairways or home offices or by offering a focal point in living rooms and kitchens.
+Skylights can impact a home’s interior decoration like no other element, including an unforeseen punch in stairways or office or by supplying a focal point in living rooms and kitchen areas.

 Constant Light vs. Windows’ Light.